This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Deciduous Fruit Trees for Temperate Climates

-Deciduous fruit trees, like apples and peaches, thrive in temperate climates, shedding their leaves to endure cooler temps.
+Deciduous fruit trees, like apples and peaches, thrive in temperate zones, where their ability to shed leaves helps them endure winters.

 Evergreen Fruit Trees for Warm Climates